dPacc/Machine-Learning/Regression/README.md

 # Position - Salary Predictor

-The dataset contains information about "various position levels" and it's corresponding salaries.
+The dataset contains information about various "position-levels" and it's corresponding "salaries".
 This is a regression problem as we have to predict a continuous value.

 Kaggle Link: https://www.kaggle.com/akram24/position-salaries